 Christiane joined Watsi on February 21st, 2020.
-11 other people also joined Watsi on that day!
-Christiane's most recent donation traveled 3,900 miles to support Mary, a businesswoman from Kenya, to fund a mastectomy.
+Thirteen days ago, Christiane joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Christiane's most recent donation traveled 3,900 miles to support Charity, a mother from Kenya, to fund a gallbladder removal surgery.

 Christiane has funded healthcare for 198 patients in 8 countries.